Best Word Names from Scripture

 Salem: The city ruled by King Melchizedek in Genesis.
 Meaning, “Peace”.

 Memphis: This is the capital of Egypt mentioned in the Old Testament.
-Generally accepted as meaning, “Abode (place) of the good”.
+Generally accepted as meaning, “Abode of the good”.

 Derbe: A city in Asia Minor.
 Mention in Acts several times and one of the only places the Gospel was accepted immediately.
 Assumed meaning, “barred gate”.